Multi-state Practice & FAQs

 Unlock Multi-State EMS Practice with the Compact

-As an EMS clinician, the EMS Compact empowers you with the flexibility to provide care across 24 states with just one state EMS license.
-Once you validate your Compact Privilege to Practice status online, you immediately have the EMS Compact Privilege to Practice in any of the EMS Compact Member States, without the need for additional applications or fees.
-This privilege, granted under state law, works much like driver’s license recognition—streamlining your ability to serve communities wherever you're needed.
+As an EMS clinician, the EMS Compact empowers you with the flexibility to provide care across all 25 states with just one state EMS license.
+Once you validate your Compact Privilege to Practice status online, you immediately have the EMS Compact Privilege to Practice in any of the EMS Compact Member States without additional applications or fees.
+This privilege, granted under state law, works much like driver’s license recognition—streamlining your ability to serve communities wherever needed.

-To utilize this legal authorization to practice, you are required to be affiliated with a legally authorized EMS agency in the remote state and have a physician medical director.
+To utilize this legal authorization to practice, you must be affiliated with a legally authorized EMS agency in a remote state and have a physician medical director.
 These simple requirements allow you to practice quickly and efficiently, ensuring you're always ready to respond, no matter where your skills are needed.

 Independent Practice Not Permitted